eloukas/uth-machine-learning/README.md

-_Electrical and Computer Engineering Dept._
+_Electrical and Computer Engineering Dept, University Of Thessaly._

-_Volos, Greece, 2016-17._
+_Volos, Greece, 2017-18._